elmobros/elmobros/README.md

 - 👋 Hi, I’m @elmobros
-- 👀 I’m interested in learning programming languages Python, Matlab, C/C++, Java, ASM 6502, and applications in GUI applications/software for any use
+- 👀 I’m interested in learning programming languages Python, Matlab, C/C++, JavaScript, and applications in GUI applications/software for any use
-- 🌱 I’m currently learning PyQt5
+- 🌱 I’m currently Unreal Engine and Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...